Sort & Filter in Excel

 When numbers and text are contained in the same column, the column can still be sorted.
 Text values will be treated as “larger” than numbers.

-When sorting according to color, starting sorting order is automatically generated by the first appearance rule, and it can be rearranged.
+When sorting according to color, the starting sorting order is automatically generated by the first appearance rule, and it can be rearranged.

-While sorting always is available in filtering menus, it is not strictly related to filtering, and there are important differences.
+While sorting is always available in filtering menus, it is not strictly related to filtering, and there are important differences.

 Next, we will show how to sort data without filtering.

-That can be accomplished simply by positioning ourselves somewhere in the column we want to sort our data by, for example, cell D10, and then using Sort A to Z command:
+That can be accomplished simply by positioning ourselves somewhere in the column we want to sort our data by, for example, cell D10, and then using the Sort A to Z command:

 sort without filtering, from smallest to largest